Red Flags to Watch for When Hiring Cabinet & Countertop Subcontractors for Multifamily Projects

 Pattern of underbidding or failing to complete past projects

-4. Lack of Manpower or Fabrication Capacity
+4. Lack of Operational Capacity

 What to look for: